Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Introduction

 \end{theorem}

-In general this morphism is not surjective and it is hard to fully describe the kernel.
-We study in detail the case where $M$ is a parabolic Verma module $M^\mathfrak{p}(\la)$ for a maximal parabolic subalgebra of type $A$ inside type $D$.
-We show that cyclotomic quotients $\VWd(\alpha,\beta)$ of level $2$ occur as endomorphism rings if we choose $\la=\delta\omega_0$ as an appropriate multiple of a fundamental weight:
+In general, this morphism is not surjective and it is hard to fully describe the kernel.
+We study in detail the case of a certain class of parabolic Verma modules, i.e $M=M^\pp(\la)\in\cO^{\pp}(\mathfrak{so}_{2n})$ for a maximal parabolic subalgebra $\pp$ of type $ \mathrm{A}$ inside type $ \mathrm{D}$.
+We show that cyclotomic quotients $\VWd(\alpha,\beta)$ of level $2$ occur as endomorphism rings for the special choice of $\la=\delta\omega_0$, i.e. an appropriate multiple of a fundamental weight (the one corresponding to the simple root not attached to $\pp$):